bartificer/programming-by-stealth/docs/pbs51.md

 # PBS 51 of x — Cellular Automata Wrap-up

 This instalment will be the last before we go on hiatus for a few weeks while Allison goes off exploring Europe.
-When Allison comes back we’ll be changing gears and switching for focusing on JavaScript to focusing on HTML and CSS.
+When Allison comes back, we’ll be changing gears and switching from focusing on JavaScript to focusing on HTML and CSS.
 We’ll learn about the free and open source Bootstrap 4 CSS library.
 This library provides many useful features, but we’ll start simple.
-Firstly, the library providers modern and elegant default styles for all the HTML elements we already know and love.
-It also provides a handful of simple CSS classes for defining page layouts (columns, rows, that kind of thing), and thirdly, it provides simple CSS classes for creating so-called _responsive_ web pages, i.e. pages who’s layout changes automatically depending on screen size.
+Firstly, the library provides modern and elegant default styles for all the HTML elements we already know and love.
+It also provides a handful of simple CSS classes for defining page layouts (columns, rows, that kind of thing), and thirdly, it provides simple CSS classes for creating so-called _responsive_ web pages, i.e. pages whose layout changes automatically depending on screen size.

-As this is the last instalment before the hiatus we’ll use it to wrap up our work on the Cellular Automata prototypes.
+As this is the last instalment before the hiatus, we’ll use it to wrap up our work on the Cellular Automata prototypes.
 We’ll start with a sample solution to the challenge from the previous instalment, and finish with a worked example where we use our prototypes to create three distinct CAs.

 The final code for the worked example is included in [this instalment’s ZIP file which you can download here](https://www.bartbusschots.ie/s/wp-content/uploads/2018/03/pbs51.zip) or [here on GitHub](https://cdn.jsdelivr.net/gh/bbusschots/pbs-resources/instalmentZips/pbs51.zip).

-# Matching Podcast Episode 530
+## Matching Podcast Episode 530

 Listen along to this instalment on [episode 530 of the Chit Chat Across the Pond Podcast](https://www.podfeet.com/blog/2018/03/ccatp-530/)